 All contributions to the journal are rigorously refereed and are selected on the basis of quality and originality of the work.
 The journal publishes the most significant new research papers or any other original contribution in the form of reviews and reports on new concepts in all areas pertaining to its scope and research being done in the world, thus ensuring its scientific priority and significance.

-Nanotechnology is manipulation of matter on an atomic, molecular, and supramolecular scale, Meanwhile, commercialization of products based on advancements in nanoscale technologies began emerging.
+Nanotechnology is the manipulation of matter on an atomic, molecular, and supramolecular scale, Meanwhile, the commercialization of products based on advancements in nanoscale technologies began emerging.

 These products are limited to bulk applications of nanomaterials and do not involve atomic control of matter.
 Some examples include the Silver Nano platform for using silver nanoparticles as an antibacterial agent, nanoparticle-based transparent sunscreens, carbon fiber strengthening using silica nanoparticles, and carbon nanotubes for stain-resistant textiles.
 Nanotechnology is the engineering of functional systems at the molecular scale.

 This covers both current work and concepts that are more advanced.
 In its original sense, nanotechnology refers to the projected ability to construct items from the bottom up, using techniques and tools being developed today to make complete, high-performance products.
 Molecular nanotechnology, sometimes called molecular manufacturing, describes engineered nanosystems (nanoscale machines) operating on the molecular scale.